bitrix24/b24restdocs/api-reference/vibe/index.md

 The front-end of the widget is implemented based on the [Vue templating engine](https://vuejs.org).
 The widget retrieves data for display by making a request to an external handler.

-In fact, when adding your widget to Bitrix24, you need to provide the layout of the template based on Vue, the necessary CSS classes for it, and the address of the handler that will be responsible for passing data to the Vue template.
+In fact, when adding your widget to Bitrix24, you need to provide the Vue-based template markup, the necessary CSS classes, and the address of the handler that will be responsible for passing data to the Vue template.

 ### Vue Directives